kehrenclou/kehrenclou/README.md

   ###  I am a full-stack developer (MERN stack).
 These days, I am really fascinated by state management and state machines and hope to do more projects with different systems to improve my understanding.
   ### Always looking for opportunites to learn and improve.

- - 🔭 I’m currently working on my final project for Bootcamp **haikukedoodle - a haiku song generator**
+ - 🔭 I’m currently working on my final project for Bootcamp **haikukedoodle - a haiku song generator using text-davinci-003 and tone.js**

 - 🌱 I’m currently finishing **bootcamp coursework for MongoDB, Express, React, Node.js**